Crumbling Land

 "Crumbling Land" is a song by Pink Floyd from the soundtrack album of the film Zabriskie Point.

 History

 It is an up-tempo, country-styled song.
-David Gilmour and Rick Wright provided the vocals.
-In the booklet of Zabriskie Point soundtrack's reissue, there is a note about what David Gilmour said about the song in an interview; he described the song as "a kind of country & western number which he [film director Antonioni] could have gotten done better by any number of American bands.
-But he chose us — very strange.".
+David Gilmour and Richard Wright provided the vocals.
+In the booklet of the Zabriskie Point soundtrack reissue, there is a note about what Gilmour said about the song in an interview; he described the song as "a kind of country & western number which [director Michelangelo Antonioni] could have gotten done better by any number of American bands.
+But he chose us — very strange."
 The music is similar to instrumental "Unknown Song/Rain in the Country".
 Take 2 of "Rain in the Country" ends in "Crumbling Land".
 The song is titled "On the Highway" in the box set The Early Years 1965–1972.